About Us

 Reference: Wellington Museum

-Matamata Intermediate School Reunion
+Matamata Intermediate School reunion

 On 5 July 1964 a class of 12 and 13 year olds from Matamata Intermediate School set off on a week-long adventure to the see the sights of the capital city!